How's your FICO Score?

 Not just for qualifying

 Did you know?
-FICO scores are used for more than just determining whether or not you qualify for a mortgage.
+FICO scores affect more than your ability to get a loan.
+They also affect your interest rate.
 Lenders give lower interest rates to individuals with higher scores.

-Improving your score
+Raising your FICO score

-Armed with this information, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.

-Want to know more about your credit score?
+Want to know more about credit scores?
 Give us a call: (281) 778-0805.

 Got a Question?